lbidulka/auto-UPDRS/README.md

     - clone the original MVP-3D repo: [PD_Gait_labeling](https://github.com/mgholamikn/PD_Gait_labeling)
     - As described in the example Google Colab of [PD_Gait_labeling](https://github.com/mgholamikn/PD_Gait_labeling), download the data and pre-trained models
     - copy this 'uncertnet_create_dataset.py' script to the main directory of [PD_Gait_labeling](https://github.com/mgholamikn/PD_Gait_labeling) and run it there to produce the .npy files for training uncertnet
+    - copy all the .npy files into this repo under 'data/body/h36m/uncertnet'

 <!-- ## MVP-3D Transfer to TUG data: